chihaya/chihaya/README.md

 - Low resource consumption, and fast, asynchronous request processing
 - Full IPv6 support, including handling for dual-stacked peers
-- Generic storage interfaces that are easily adapted to work with any database
 - Full compatibility with what exists of the BitTorrent spec
 - Extensive metrics for visibility into the tracker and swarm's performance
 - Ability to group peers in local subnets to reduce backbone contention
+- Pluggable backend driver that can coordinate with an external database

 ## Using Chihaya